Navdar/Tech-Challenge-/README.md

 # Tech Challenge Winter Semester 19-20

 # Overview
-This is the technical documentation for the tech challenge project secure medical image storage system by MediDonate group.
+This is the technical documentation for the tech challenge project **secure medical image storage system** by **MediDonate** group.
 This repository hosts every subsystem of the project.
-The codebase is written in Angular (version 8.2.14). you can find the requirement modules in requirement.txt
+The codebase is written in **Angular** (version 8.2.14). you can find the requirement modules in **requirement.txt**

 # Project Structure
-* images: Stores the example of medical images.
+**images:** Stores the example of medical images.
-* home: Stores the code for home page bottom in website.
+**home:** Stores the code for home page bottom in website.
-* form: Stores the code for Form page bottom in website.
+**form**: Stores the code for Form page bottom in website.
-* image-gallery: Stores the code for visualities of medical images
-* maps: Stores the code for knowledge graph of available medical image data set.
+**image-gallery:** Stores the code for visualities of medical images **maps:** Stores the code for knowledge graph of available medical image data set.
 It creates a server that allows third party companies to see available data to system.
-* contact: Stores the code for contact bottom in website
+**contact:** Stores the code for contact bottom in website